kazuki43zoo/spring-boot-multi-sample/README.md

 URLs refer to [Modules & Context Paths](#modules--context-paths).

-If you need login, you can use following user.
+If you need login, you can use embedded user as follows.

 | Username | Password | ROLE |
 | -------- | -------- | ---- |